Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 7. Joe Gebbia - Founder of AirBnB / Executing your idea starts with a single small step

-The catalyst for Airbnb was an unaffordable rent demand, which meant rookie entrepreneur Joe Gebbia needed to find cash fast.
-Along with his housemate, they threw together a quick website to rent out an airbed in their living room and the rest is even more interesting…
+The catalyst for Airbnb was an unaffordable rent demand, which meant rookie entrepreneur Joe Gebbia needed to find the cash fast.
+Along with his housemate, they threw together a quick website to rent out an airbed in their living room, and the rest is even more interesting.

 8. David McCandless /The Beauty of Data Visualisation

-There is a titanic amount of data out there, at unprecedented levels and climbing.
-Journalist David McCandlless talks about his passion for data detective work, and how the only way for the brain to make full sense of it all is to showcase information in pictorial form.
+There is a huge amount of data out there, at unprecedented levels and climbing.
+Journalist David McCandless talks about his passion for data detective work, and how the only way for the brain to make full sense of it all is to showcase information in pictorial form.
 His findings are inspiring, shocking, amusing, and at times, irritating.

 9. 50 entrepreneurs share priceless advice

-An 18-minute video with a torrent of inspiring titbits from the people behind game-changing digital businesses such as Amazon, Apple, Spotify, Google, Paypal, LinkedIn and many, many more.
-18 minutes well spent!
+An 18-minute video with a torrent of inspiring tidbits from the people behind game-changing digital businesses such as Amazon, Apple, Spotify, Google, Paypal, LinkedIn and many, many more.
+Eighteen minutes well spent!

 10. Alexis Ohanian of Reddit / Making something people love